hphelion/docs.hpcloud.com/apispecs/bock/bock_openstack_storage_api.md

 ##### 4.4.2.2 Create new volume ##### {#create_new_volume}
 ###### POST /os-volumes

 Create a new block storage volume of a given size.
+If the snapshot_id attribute is not null then the volume created is a copy of the specified snapshot.
+If the imageRef parameter is not null then a bootable volume is created.
+The attribute 'availabilityZone' does not correspond to HP Cloud availability zones.

+The request is invalid if both the snapshot_id and the ImageRef parameters are specified and both are not null.

 **Request Data**